mookjp/multi-proxy/README.md

 ### master mode

-Here is the figure of master mode and code example as it was introduced.
+Here is the figure how it works by master mode and code example as it was introduced.

 ```
                       ┌──────────────────┐